Honey badger (men's rights): Alison Tieman

 In 2013 Tieman acted as the Saskatoon spokesperson for A Voice for Men, defending men's rights posters put up there, mirroring Straughan's role in Edmonton.
 In 2014, Tieman acted as a spokesperson for both AVfM and Men's Rights Canada on multiple occasions.

+Theryn Meyer

+Theryn Meyer is a Canadian-South African transgender woman.
+In 2011, Meyer moved from Paarl, to Dawson Creek, British Columbia.
+She gained prominence as a YouTuber discussing mens rights activism and antifeminist topics.
+While studying at Simon Fraser University, she was president of the Simon Fraser University Advocacy for Men and Boys (SFUAMB) group.
+Originally identifying as a feminist, she later turned against feminism, labelling herself an “afeminist”.
+While studying she wrote on third-wave feminism for A Voice for Men.
+As a trans woman, she opposed aspects of the LGBTQ movement.
+In 2017, she publicly opposed Bill C-16 which added gender expression and gender identity as protected grounds to the Canadian Human Rights Act.
+She gave evidence at a hearing on the bill at the Canadian senate.
+Meyer appeared on the program The Agenda with Steve Paikin and debated the issue alongside Jordan Peterson.
+Meyer hosted a talk with Peterson in Vancouver.
+In 2018, she hosted an event with ContraPoints at the University of British Columbia.
+She worked as a director on the video entitled "Opulence".

 Honey Badger Brigade

-The Honey Badger Brigade is an organized group of honey badgers, a female-led and founded organization, though it does have some male members.
+The Honey Badger Brigade is an online forum and podcast.
 In 2013, three of the women posting on A Voice for Men, Straughan, Tieman, and Hannah Wallen (using pen name Della Burton), founded the Honey Badger Brigade website and Honey Badger Radio podcast.
 Tieman was the head of the podcast, and designed the Honey Badger Brigade graphics.
 Bloomfield became a prominent poster on the website.
 Other prominent female Honey Badger Brigade members included: